Monetary Policy Operating Framework

 As the Bank of Russia satisfies the banking sector’s needs for liquidity provision (absorption) mainly through the auction-based operations, the volume of overnight standing facilities is relatively small.
 As a rule, banks resort to these instruments in case of short-term imbalances which cannot be handled through operations in the interbank market.

 Interest rates on overnight standing facilities to provide and absorb liquidity are fixed and shape the upper and the lower border of the Bank of Russia interest rate corridor, respectively.
 Its borders are symmetrical with respect to the key rate and are shifted automatically in line with its changes.
 The interest rate corridor width determines the permitted fluctuation range of money market rates and currently amounts to 2 percentage points.

-Besides short-term operations, the Bank of Russia system of monetary policy instruments also includes long-term liquidity providing or absorbing operations.
+Besides short-term operations, the Bank of Russia system of monetary policy instruments also includes longer-term liquidity providing or absorbing operations.

-In case of liquidity deficit, the Bank of Russia can conduct auctions for the provision of
+In case of sustainable liquidity deficit, the Bank of Russia can conduct auctions for the provision of